yusuke817/RT1_2nd_assignment/README.md

   - 'r' for resetting the postion and the speed.
 You can move the robot into its original place anytime.
   - 'f' for terminating the node itself.

-# The expalanation about each nodes for operation
+# How to develop each nodes

 1. "driving_node" in control.cpp.